AlainParadis/designschool/_topics/our-first-layout.md

   Make sure you delete every last character at the end of the paragraph the <span class="orange fw800">&#8744;</span> glyph needs to be the last glyph in the column, right after the period glyph.

-  ### Master Pages
+  ### Parent Pages

   In publications, some elements repeat themselves on multiple pages.
-Rather than manually placing items on each page of your document, we place them on master pages.
+Rather than manually placing items on each page of your document, we place them on parent pages.

   <img class="size33" alt="pages-panel" src="/images/indesign-our-first-layout/indesign-pages-panel.jpg">

-  You can see, in the image above, that the black bar with the  logo is on the Master Page.
+  You can see, in the image above, that the black bar with the  logo is on the Parent Page.
 You can also see the letter A at the top of the document page.
-That means A-Master is applied to the document page.
-Anything on A-Master will appear on page one.
+That means A-Parent is applied to the document page.
+Anything on A-Parent will appear on page one.

   ### Bleeds